 Early spring is the best time for sowing dry coriander seeds.
 Sow them in rows of 12 inches distance, to a depth of half an inch and when the seedlings establish, thin them to 6 inches apart.

 Dill (Antheum Graveolens)

 A sharp, bitter taste characterizes the dill seeds and leaves.
-Dilweed, as we know the fresh or dried leaves, is an excellent ingredient for flavoring soups, salads, meat, poultry, fish, potatoes or for use in sandwich fillings.
+Dilweed, as we know the fresh or dried leaves, is an excellent ingredient for flavoring soups, salads, meat, poultry, fish, and potatoes, or for use in sandwich fillings.

 Early spring is the right time for sowing these seeds and you would do well to space them in rows 9 inches apart and to a depth of a quarter inch.

 The sweet flavor of the fennel leaves makes it a hot favorite herb for seasoning fish, sauces, and salads.
 You can also use and enjoy the bulb.

 In middle spring you can sow groups of 3 to 4 seeds keeping a distance of 18 inches and a depth of a quarter inch.
 When the seedlings stabilize, you can thin them to the strongest in each group.